-The Group's freehold land were revalued by independent professional qualified valuers using an open market value method in financial year ended 2017, 2012 and 2008.
+The Group's freehold land were revalued by independent professional qualified valuers using an open market value method in financial years ended 2017, 2012 and 2008.
 The surpluses arising from the revaluations have been credited to other comprehensive income and accumulated in equity under the revaluation reserve.
-Had the freehold land been carried under the cost model, their carrying amounts would have been RM54,759,000 (2018 - RM55,230,000).
+Had the freehold land been carried under the cost model, their carrying amounts would have been RM55,758,000 (2019 - RM54,759,000).

-3.3 Property, plant and equipment under the hire purchase terms
+3. Property, plant and equipment (continued)